bluecaret/carettab-site/README.md

-# carettab-site
+# CaretTab

-Home of the CaretTab Browser Extension.
+Website of the CaretTab Browser Extension by BlueCaret.